-With STeP by OEKO-TEX®, brands, retailers and manufacturers get a target-focused solution for addressing growing market requirements for sustainability and transparency along the entire supply chain.
+With STeP by OEKO-TEX®, brands, retailers and manufacturers get a focused solution for addressing market requirements and goals for sustainability and transparency throughout the supply chain.

-DETOX TO ZERO by OEKO-TEX® helps production facilities to establish an efficient chemical management system that enables them to identify harmful substances and communicate their achievements in a credible way.
+DETOX TO ZERO by OEKO-TEX® helps production facilities to establish an efficient chemical management system and enables them to identify harmful substances and report progress toward the Greenpeace Detox campaign goals.

 STeP is an independent certification system that lets companies clearly demonstrate their commitment to sustainable production through a neutral partner.
 STeP certification lays the foundation for continuous improvement of sustainable production and working conditions in production facilities throughout the supply chain.
-Its modular structure allows for comprehensive analysis and assessment of compliance with sustainability criteria in all the relevant areas of a company.
+Its modular structure allows for comprehensive analysis and assessment of compliance with sustainability criteria in all relevant areas.

 The six modules in STeP by OEKO-TEX® certification allow for a comprehensive analysis and evaluation of all the necessary aspects of sustainable manufacturing.

-- Independence: Hohenstein is a a founding member of OEKO-TEX®, an internationally recognized, independent association and an accredited, independent testing laboratory and inspection body.
+- Independence: Hohenstein is an accredited, independent testing laboratory and inspection body and a founding member of OEKO-TEX®, an internationally recognized, independent association.
 We offer a standardized worldwide solution for greater sustainability throughout the industry

-- Textile: Unlike other systems, STeP certification is specifically tailored to the conditions of the textile and leather industries and offers a well founded evaluation of sustainable production.
-With deep knowledge of every stage of distribution, Hohenstein has the expertise required realistically evaluate a company
+- Textile and leather: Unlike other systems, STeP certification is specifically tailored to the conditions of the textile and leather industries and offers a well-founded evaluation of sustainable production.
+With deep knowledge of every stage, Hohenstein has the expertise required to realistically and neutrally evaluate a company

 - Communication: STeP certification offers a trustworthy and comprehensive method of communicating with the customer and the media.
 The internationally recognized OEKO-TEX® brand strengthens the image of participating companies